ONSdigital/dp-renderer/PATTERNS.md

 ## Table

-To instatiate the [Table](https://ons-design-system.netlify.app/components/table/) UI component in your service needs an entry in the mapper and a template.
+To instantiate the [Table](https://service-manual.ons.gov.uk/design-system/components/table) UI component in your service needs an entry in the mapper and a template.
 However as there are many variations of this component this will be expanded on in the next section.

 - Basic `mapper.go` example: